22

 • 5

 \$\begingroup\$ No, link rot does not invalidate good Tool Rec answers.
 If I know a product is a good solution to my problem, I can search for alternate methods of acquiring it.
-It's possible the tool will be gone forever, but it's also possible, and I think more likely, that the link will rot and the site will go down but the product will still be available from some other party. \$\endgroup\$ Oct 8, 2015 at 17:07
+It's possible the tool will be gone forever, but it's also possible, and I think more likely, that the link will rot and the site will go down but the product will still be available from some other party. \$\endgroup\$ Commented Oct 8, 2015 at 17:07

 • 1